cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 However, it does not include trading fees currently nor does it choose the minibatches based on a geometric distribution.
 Moreover, the cash bias that is concatenated in the neural network is not present as it still uses **BUSDUSDT** as an asset to simulate cash.
-- eiie_cnn_with_weights_and_cash_bias.py does not perform so well, since it tries to learn the argmax function basically, but the concatenated cash bias is a big hindrance to that.
+- `eiie_cnn_with_weights_and_cash_bias.py` does not perform so well, since it tries to learn the argmax function basically, but the concatenated cash bias is a big hindrance to that.
 This is not so grave, since this file was an initial POC for the deep RL EIIE CNN.
-- `deep_rl_ eiie_cnn_with_weights_and_cash_bias.py`: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
+- `deep_rl_eiie_cnn_with_weights_and_cash_bias.py`: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
 In fact, it seems to prefer cash over assets most of the time.
 From a mathematical perspective, the cash bias was chosen to be 1. and when applying the softmax function with the other logits, it usually allocates the entire portfolio in cash.
-Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0) -`deep_rl_eiie_cnn_with_weights_and_trading_fees.py` did not show an improvement in preliminary test trials.
+Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0)
+-`deep_rl_eiie_cnn_with_weights_and_trading_fees.py` did not show an improvement in preliminary test trials.
 In fact, it performed worse and it was not able to avoid larger drops.
 Qualitatively, the graph looked similar to the version without trading fees.
+- `deep_rl_eiie_cnn_with_weights_online_training.py` implements online training functionality.
+In preliminary experiments, a small improvement could be observed.
+Also, tuning the hyperparameters (online epochs and window size) is crucial.
 - TODO